tugberkgoc/foundation-notes/07 Forms and Authentication.md

 Because you are not logged in, the server is redirecting the browser to the login page.

+There are two forms (login and register) and each has a POST route to process the data.
+At the end of each of the POST scripts the browser will be redirected to the appropriate page.

 Now try accessing the `/register` route, this should display a registration form where a site visitor can create an account.
 Try creating an account then returning to the home screen and logging in.

 Before attempting the exercises below, make sure you read through the JavaScript code in the `index.js` file and that you understand the html in the file in the `views/` directory.